The Minster School, Southwell

 The Minster School is a Church of England secondary school with sixth form in Southwell, Nottinghamshire, England, for children aged 7 to 18.
 There are just under 1700 students on roll.
-It has a selective junior section (7 years- 11 years) for boy and girl choristers from Southwell Minster and other pupils chosen for their musical ability.
-It has a smaller than average proportion of pupils on free school meals, or of ethnic minority origin or with Statement of Special Educational Needs.
+It has a small selective junior section for boys and girls aged 7 to 11, including the choristers of Southwell Minster and other children chosen for their musical ability.

+The school was formed in 1976 by a merger of the ancient Southwell Minster Grammar School, with about 250 pupils, and the larger Edward Cludd Secondary Modern School, a recently-created secondary modern with about 500.
+It occupies the former Edward Cludd school site.

-In December 2011 the School was graded Outstanding by Ofsted, in 30 out of 31 areas.
+In December 2011, Ofsted graded the School as Outstanding in 30 out of 31 areas.
+Its campus is on Nottingham Road, next to the Southwell Leisure Centre.

 Admissions

-The Minster School is a Church of England school with its roots in the 10th century.The total number of pupils on the school roll is around 1700.
-There are roughly 1240 pupils in the secondary school (key stage 3 - years 7, 8, 9, 10 and 11) and 400 pupils in the Sixth Form.
-The attached Minster Junior School provides free education for 40 pupils spanning key stage 2 - years 3, 4, 5 and 6.
-These children are choristers of Southwell Minster and also other musically gifted pupils.
-Pupils from the junior school are automatically allocated a year 7 place in the secondary school.
+The total number of pupils on the school roll is around 1700.
+There are roughly 1240 pupils in the secondary school (Key Stage 3, Years 7, 8, 9, 10 and 11) and some 400 pupils in the Sixth form.
+The attached Minster Junior School provides free education for some forty pupils spanning Key Stage 2, Years 3, 4, 5 and 6.
+Some of these children are the choristers of Southwell Minster, while others are also musically gifted.
+Children from the junior school are automatically allocated a place in the secondary school at Year 7.

-Mr Phil Blinston was the executive headteacher of the Minster School for 20 years.
-He served as the Head of Magnus School in Newark, the school with which the Minster School has joined.
-Mrs White was the head teacher up until December 2013.
-Mr C. Stevens was the acting head teacher until Matthew Parris joined the school in September 2014.

-The school is on Nottingham Road next to Southwell Leisure Centre.
+The school has a lower than average proportion of pupils on free school meals, of ethnic minority origin, and with a Statement of Special Educational Needs.